wilsonliaows/docs/_docs/recipe-ops-docs.markdown

 [![https://gyazo.com/a3d820a6f5aa1da0518949f3b2f86509](https://i.gyazo.com/a3d820a6f5aa1da0518949f3b2f86509.gif)](https://gyazo.com/a3d820a6f5aa1da0518949f3b2f86509)

+*Specify recipes to monitor for failed jobs*

 Recipe IDs can be found in the recipe page URL as highlighted below.

 ![Recipe URL](/_uploads/recipe-ops-docs/recipe-url.png)

+*Recipe IDs can be found in recipe URL*

 Similar to the error notification emails, this trigger will trigger only once an hour for the same error type.
 For example:
 - If the monitored recipe encounters 5 failed jobs with the same error within a 2-hour timespan, the recipe will only pick up 2 trigger events.